dimstasinos/Donator_Volunteer_System/README.md

 # Donator Volunteer System

 This project simulates the operation of a humanitarian organization where users can register as **Donators**, **Beneficiaries**, or **Admin**.
 It allows the management of material and service donations, handles user requests, and enforces access control and constraints based on user roles.
+The program is written in Java using object-oriented principles.

 ##  Features
 - Add/remove users and entities